corponector/corponector.github.io/index.md

 Landing Page:
 <img src="images/new-landing.png" />
 <img src="images/new-landing2.png" />
+Learn more about our goal and a link to the sign-up page.
+The navigation bar includes our Homepage, Search page, and email.

 Add Company Page:
 <img src="images/new-addcompanypage.png" />
+Add Company information to our database and can create as many positions you want.

 Student Profile Page:
 <img src="images/student-page-milestone2.png"/>
+Profile for the current student user, displaying their skills and recommended companies.
+Also a link to the edit student page.

 Edit Student Profile Page:
 <img src="images/edit-student.png"/>
+Edits student information

 Search Page:
 <img src="images/new-searchpage-1.png" />
 <img src="images/new-searchpage-2.png" />
+Can search student and company names.
+Can filter out Students or Companies.
+Can use tags to only include students and companies with specific skills, locations, and positions.

 ## Deployment